 Even excluding gas savings, the TRC results of the bundled programs using the current TRM are all above 1.0.
-In addition, while the IPA does not consider the Cost of Supply test as a criterion for excluding programs from the Plan, the expansion programs when modeled as stand-alone programs pass that test (although the core program, or the core program plus any of the expansions, do not).
+In addition, while the IPA does not consider the program failed the Cost of Supply test as a criterion for excluding programs from the Plan, the expansion programs when modeled as stand-alone programs pass that test (although the core program, or the core program plus any of the expansions, do not). analysis.
+Accordingly, the IPA concurs with excluding this program.